 The Leverhulme Trade Charities Undergraduate Bursaries are designed to provide support for eligible UK students i.e. those connected with Commercial Travellers, Grocers or Chemists in financial need undertaking full-time Undergraduate first degree courses at institutions in the United Kingdom, leading to recognised degrees.

-The Gen Foundation is a charitable trust which supports the research and study of Natural Science and the Arts.
-The Foundation focuses on biological, chemical, and botanical science and exceptional candidates from language, music, and art.
+The Gen Foundation is a charitable trust which supports the research and study of Natural Science.

 The Thomas Wall Trust welcomes applications from UK nationals only, particularly those who, through adverse or unexpected circumstances, have financial difficulties but who wish to pursue vocational courses or courses concerned with social welfare which will subsequently lead to paid employment.